microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 import ts = require("typescript");

 const formatHost: ts.FormatDiagnosticsHost = {
   getCanonicalFileName: path => path,
   getCurrentDirectory: ts.sys.getCurrentDirectory,
-    getNewLine: () => ts.sys.newLine,
+  getNewLine: () => ts.sys.newLine
-}
+};

 function watchMain() {
-    const configPath = ts.findConfigFile(/*searchPath*/ "./", ts.sys.fileExists, "tsconfig.json");
+  const configPath = ts.findConfigFile(
+    /*searchPath*/ "./",
+    ts.sys.fileExists,
+    "tsconfig.json"
+  );
   if (!configPath) {
     throw new Error("Could not find a valid 'tsconfig.json'.");
   }

   // TypeScript can use several different program creation "strategies":
   //  * ts.createEmitAndSemanticDiagnosticsBuilderProgram,
   //  * ts.createSemanticDiagnosticsBuilderProgram
   //  * ts.createAbstractBuilder
   // The first two produce "builder programs".
-These use an incremental strategy to only re-check and emit files whose
+These use an incremental strategy
+  // to only re-check and emit files whose contents may have changed, or whose
-    // contents may have changed, or whose dependencies may have changes which may impact change the result of prior type-check and emit.
+  // dependencies may have changes which may impact change the result of prior
+  // type-check and emit.
-    // The last uses an ordinary program which does a full type check after every change.
+  // The last uses an ordinary program which does a full type check after every
+  // change.
-    // Between `createEmitAndSemanticDiagnosticsBuilderProgram` and `createSemanticDiagnosticsBuilderProgram`, the only difference is emit.
+  // Between `createEmitAndSemanticDiagnosticsBuilderProgram` and
+  // `createSemanticDiagnosticsBuilderProgram`, the only difference is emit.
-    // For pure type-checking scenarios, or when another tool/process handles emit, using `createSemanticDiagnosticsBuilderProgram` may be more desirable. const createProgram = ts.createSemanticDiagnosticsBuilderProgram;
+  // For pure type-checking scenarios, or when another tool/process handles emit,
+  // using `createSemanticDiagnosticsBuilderProgram` may be more desirable. const createProgram = ts.createSemanticDiagnosticsBuilderProgram;

-    // Note that there is another overload for `createWatchCompilerHost` that takes a set of root files. const host = ts.createWatchCompilerHost(configPath, {}, ts.sys,
+  // Note that there is another overload for `createWatchCompilerHost` that takes
+  // a set of root files.
+  const host = ts.createWatchCompilerHost(
+    configPath,
+    {},
+    ts.sys,
     createProgram,
     reportDiagnostic,
-        reportWatchStatusChanged,
+    reportWatchStatusChanged
   );

-    // You can technically override any given hook on the host, though you probably don't need to.
+  // You can technically override any given hook on the host, though you probably
+  // don't need to.
-    // Note that we're assuming `origCreateProgram` and `origPostProgramCreate` doesn't use `this` at all. const origCreateProgram = host.createProgram;
+  // Note that we're assuming `origCreateProgram` and `origPostProgramCreate`
+  // doesn't use `this` at all.
+  const origCreateProgram = host.createProgram;
+  host.createProgram = (
+    rootNames: ReadonlyArray<string>,
+    options,
+    host,
+    oldProgram
-    host.createProgram = (rootNames: ReadonlyArray<string>, options, host, oldProgram) => {
+  ) => {
     console.log("** We're about to create the program! **");
     return origCreateProgram(rootNames, options, host, oldProgram);
-    }
+  };
   const origPostProgramCreate = host.afterProgramCreate;

   host.afterProgramCreate = program => {
     console.log("** We finished making the program! **");
     origPostProgramCreate!(program);
   };

-    // `createWatchProgram` creates an initial program, watches files, and updates the program over time. ts.createWatchProgram(host);
+  // `createWatchProgram` creates an initial program, watches files, and updates
+  // the program over time.
+  ts.createWatchProgram(host);
 }

 function reportDiagnostic(diagnostic: ts.Diagnostic) {
+  console.error(
+    "Error",
+    diagnostic.code,
-    console.error("Error", diagnostic.code, ":",
+    ":",
-        ts.flattenDiagnosticMessageText(diagnostic.messageText, formatHost.getNewLine())
+    ts.flattenDiagnosticMessageText(
+      diagnostic.messageText,
+      formatHost.getNewLine()
+    )
   );
 }

 /**